 15 In his 2002 discussion, Garfinkel was looking for descriptions of the first and second segments of Lebenswelt Pairs as developed by Livingston (1986) in his studies of mathematical praxis.
-But Garfinkel's gaps encompass more than missing Pair segments.
+But Garfinkel's gaps encompass more than the missing Pair.
 The 'missing what' was a familiar phrase in his lectures.